 is a social enterprise operated by St. James Settlement, and through its consignment model, encourages eco-friendly habits and secondhand fashion for a sustainable use of resources.
 Upon donation, the team at Green Ladies will review your pieces, ensuring that they meet the right conditions, style, and quality for reselling.
 Accepted garments will be randomly displayed in their stores, which offer a beautifully styled and curated selection like-new clothing and accessories, and is sure to change your perception towards secondhand fashion.

 Also aiming to inspire change within the industry is , a local based NGO that has developed programmes to reduce textile waste and promote sustainable fashion.
 Through its partnership with Zara, you can now drop off unwanted clothes at collection containers located in Zara stores throughout Hong Kong.
 Donations will be then sent to Redress, who will sort and redistribute your clothes to re-use, repair, re-sell (to raise charity funds to support Redress’ work), up-cycle (for emerging fashion designers) or recycle.
 Any pieces that do not meet the standards for any of the aforementioned streams will be down-cycled as stuffing materials and rags through their local partners.
 Talk about circular economy at its finest!

 Red packets, or lai see, also play an important role during the Lunar New Year, and are gifted to wish friend and family good fortune and prosperity in the forthcoming year.
 Despite this longstanding tradition, reports reveal that an estimated 320 million red packets are exchanged every year, and is equivalent to cutting down 16,300 trees.

-Get the look: Teak pigs (in-stores only)
+Get the look: Wooden rat

 Now that the Lunar New Year festivities are over, we hope these tips inspire you to take small steps in minimising your environmental impact.
-From the heart, kung hey fat choy!
+From the heart, Kung Hey Fat Choy!